What are the Characteristics of Young Adult Literature?

 Young Adult fiction is usually written by adult writers, although the 1967 classic The Outsiders, for example, was published when the author S. E. Hinton was only 18.
 However, YA authors usually engage with the readers by reflecting worries and experiences typical of teenagers.
 There are more women than men writing Young Adult literature, and this matches research showing that girls tend to read for enjoyment more than boys.

 Young Adult books become popular when the concerns of teenagers are addressed without talking down to them - the narrator must not sound like a condescending figure of authority.
 An engaging narrator that manages to connect with the audience - knowing the slang is not necessarily a requirement - and offer them a story they can identify with and care about is the biggest sign of a successful Young Adult novel.
+Additionally, authors often draw from their own adolescent experiences to create authentic narratives.

 What is Young Adult literature about?